 - Google Page Rank 3 for a site with no content (Case-study)

 - How to index a Website in 24 hours (Case-study)

 Do let me know if you are showing dates or not?
-What method you are using to show dates to user and hide it from search engines?
-If you find this case-study interesting, do consider sharing it on Facebook and Google plus.
+What method are you using to show dates to the user and hide it from search engines?
+If you find this case-study interesting, do consider sharing it on Facebook and Google Plus.